Learn Finnish

 Myth 1: Finnish is the world’s hardest language

 Many a meme has been crafted on the uncommon or particularly taxing features of the Finnish language.
-But do the loud claims of Finnish's outstanding difficulty stand up to close analysis?
+But do the loud claims of the outstanding difficulty of Finnish stand up to close analysis?

 Photo: Kalle Kataila.
 All rights reserved.